Nonreciprocal conversion between radio-frequency and optical photons with an optoelectromechanical system: Approximations

 The corresponding solutions enter into the equations for the fluctuations, $\delta\hat a$ and $\delta\hat b$, as modulations of the interaction coefficients between different operators.
 When these rescaled interaction coefficients are sufficiently large, it is legitimate to linearize these equations, by neglecting non-linear terms in the fluctuations.
 In this way we find the linearized quantum Langevin equations for the fluctuations

 which are equivalent to the equations in interaction picture reported in the main text [see Eq.~\rp{QLEt} and \rp{tpar}].
-As discussed in the main text, we have evaluated explicit expressions for the coefficients~ \rp{tpar} by solving the equations for the mean amplitudes~\rp{amplitudes}.
+As discussed in the main text, we evaluated explicit expressions for the coefficients~ \rp{tpar} by solving the equations for the mean amplitudes~\rp{amplitudes}.
 This can be done recursively by expanding the amplitudes in powers of the bare interaction coefficients $g_{0,ij}$.
 When the interactions coefficients $g_{0,\ell j}$ are sufficiently small it is possible to consider only the first few terms of this expansion and neglect the rest.
-Here we consider coefficients up to second order~\cite{Li}.
+Here we consider coefficients up to their leading order~\cite{Li}, that is the zeroth order for $\alpha_j$ and the first order for $\beta_j$.
 We find that in the long time limit the mean amplitudes, $\alpha_j(t)$ and $\beta_j(t)$, are composed of a sum of terms which oscillate at multiples of the driving frequencies and at their sums end differences.

 Specifically, we obtain the following expressions for the mean fields in the long time limit, up to the second order in $g_{0,ij}$

 where the zero-th order terms are